 Sales Navigator, LinkedIn’s social selling platform, empowers sales professionals to effectively target, understand, and engage their buyers.
 LinkedIn can now precisely measure the revenue influenced by Sales Navigator to its customers through a newly added CRM sync functionality.
 By grouping similar companies based on their markets and location, it is then possible to learn how the platform performs across different industries and regions.

 Out of fourteen industries analyzed, all of them show more than half of their revenue being influenced by Sales Navigator.
 It is not surprising to see tech industries driving value through the platform, but what is perhaps less expected are the equally strong results in non-tech industries, such as financial services or logistics & supply chain.
-All of these industries attained 50% or more revenue influenced by Sales Navigator in less than two years on average, suggesting that a multi-year social selling program is necessary to measure success.
+On average, companies across the fourteen industries have been on a social selling program for over a year.
+Given that implementing new sales practices effectively requires training and leadership reinforcement, a multi-year social selling plan may be necessary to attain significant revenue impact.
 By knowing that their peers in the same industry are seeing strong results over a long-term investment, sales leaders now have evidence that social selling could work for their business.

 Social Selling Influences 40% or More Revenue by Region

 Over the last few years, several qualitative studies have showcased the value of social selling.
-This year's research from SalesforLife, which states that social sellers gain 57% higher return on investment from social selling compared to a 23% return using traditional tactics.
+This year’s research from SalesforLife states that social sellers gain 57% higher return on investment from social selling compared to a 23% return using traditional tactics.
 We now have quantitative results that social selling significantly impacts business outcomes.
-When using Sales Navigator to close deals, win-rate and deal size increase by 5% and 35%, respectively.
-As for percentage of revenue influenced, sellers on Sales Navigator see more than half of that amount tied to social selling actions.
-The results show that social selling is a strategy that is equally effective for various industries and regions.
-With this knowledge, sales leaders can be confident that deploying a social selling program globally in any industry has the potential to be highly impactful.
+Regardless of region or industry, sellers on Sales Navigator see more than half of their revenue associated to deals with social selling actions.
+When those deals are influenced by Sales Navigator, win-rate and deal size increase by 5% and 35%, respectively.
+These findings demonstrate that a social selling program deployed globally across any industry has the potential to be highly impactful.